 However, the 90 days comes with a caveat: buying their state-run travel health insurance at a max of around $275 for the 90 day period.

-The next big star in the digital nomad world is going to be Croatia.
-They’re putting together the legal framework and details for their new digital nomad visa as we speak, set to be ready for early 2021.
+The next big star in the digital nomad world is Croatia.
+Online applications for their new digital nomad visa have opened as of March 2021.

 Croatia has many more pros than most of the current DN location now, and a lot less of the cons.
 We truly believe that Croatia is going to be the ‘full package’ when it comes to the digital nomad lifestyle.